hyperledger/indy-plenum/design/view-change.md

    authors of PBFT state that allowing to get as many requests into new view as possible (even if they were not commited in previous view) improves overall performance of system.

+## Rough roadmap

+1. Implement PBFT view change as pluggable strategy that can cope with resetting ppSeqNo.
+This will be simplest possible variant with disabled request processing during view change, dropped requests that come after gaps and so on.
+Check that this implementation works.
+If it does, and performs better than current view change go ahead to we can take faster route A, otherwise move to route B.

+Route A:

+1. Set new view change as default, remove implementation of old view change and all related code, which should simplify next changes.

+2. Fix current code so that it doesn't rely on resetting ppSeqNo after view change.
+After that we can go back to common route C.

+3. Implement other pieces of PBFT view change, which improve performance and/or pool responsiveness during view change.

+Route B:

+1. Fix current code so that it doesn't rely on resetting ppSeqNo after view change.
+Ensure that there're no regressions in current implementation of view change.

+2. Implement critical pieces of PBFT view change that rely on ppSeqNo not being reset.
+Check that this implementation works.
+If it does, and performs better than current view change move to 3, otherwise additional analysis will be required.

+3. Set new view change as default, remove implementation of old view change and all related code, which should simplify next changes.

+4. Implement other pieces of PBFT view change, which improve performance and/or pool responsiveness during view change.